Prapthi564/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

 ## Summary

-In this lab, you create an Azure Virtual Desktop host pool using the Getting Started Wizard, configure session hosts, join them to the domain, and register the environment to a workspace for AVD access.
+In this lab, you created an Azure Virtual Desktop host pool using the Getting Started Wizard, configured session hosts, joined them to the domain, and registered the environment to a workspace for AVD access.

 Now, click on the **Next** button present in the bottom-right corner of this lab guide.